Keith-S-Thompson/random-passwords/README.md

 The fix for the bug was not entirely correct.
 It avoids the infinite loop, but it still limits the generated random numbers to the range 0..65535.
-This means that if you have a large dictionary file, only the first 65536 qualifying words will be considered.
+This means that if you have a large dictionary file, only the first 65536 qualifying words will be considered, which in some cases will create a bias for words that appear early in the alphabet.
 I expect to have a fix for this bug before anyone has a chance to read this note.

 ---